learn-co-curriculum/phase-0-macos-env-system/README.md

 ## Check Whether You Need to Install Zsh

-Zsh is the new standard shell for the macOS and comes pre-installed with the latest version of macOS, but it may need to be installed on older Macs.
+Zsh is the new standard shell for the MacOS and comes pre-installed with the latest version of MacOS, but it may need to be installed on older Macs.

 ### Action Item